Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_2.md

 ## Recursively widening the regions

-Say we want to infer the span of some node 'a.
-Assume 'a neighbors (outlives) 'b, 'c, 'd...
+Say we want to infer the span of some node `'a`.
+Assume `'a` neighbors (outlives) `'b, 'c, 'd...`

-Since we know the bound, we can say 'a = 'b + 'c + 'd + ..., since this is the smallest 'a subject to the outlives conditions.
+Since we know the bound, we can say `'a = 'b + 'c + 'd + ...`, since this is the smallest 'a subject to the outlives conditions.

-Now, recursively do the same with 'b, 'c, 'd, ...
-Since the graph is acyclic, this will terminate at some point.
+Now, recursively do the same with `'b, 'c, 'd, ...` Since the graph is acyclic, this will terminate at some point.

-On an implementation note: you can optimize this process by 1. deduplicating the regions, 2. collapsing sums containing 'static into 'static, 3. caching the nodes to avoid redundant calculations.
+On an implementation note: you can optimize this process by 1. deduplicating the regions, 2. collapsing sums containing `'static` into `'static`, 3. caching the nodes to avoid redundant calculations.

+## Going further: liveness

+Now that we have a closed form for inferring lifetimes, we can do lots of cool stuff.

+Liveness of a value is the span starting where the value is declared and ending where the last access to it is made.
+This is in contrary to the classical lexical approach, where the initial lifetimes are assigned as the scopes of the variables.

+Let's start by defining `empty(x)` as the region spanning from x to x (that is, an empty region at x).
+Assign every value declared at x a region, `empty(x)`.

+Whenever a value of lifetime `'x` is used at some point y, we add a bound `'x: empty(y)`.

+So we essentially expand the region whenever used, effectively yielding the liveness of the value.

+## A happy ending

+That's it...
+The algorithm is really that simple.
+In fact, you can implement it in only a 100-200 lines.

 ## Questions and errata